Centreon documentation

 image

-Go to the Configuration > Pollers > Broker configuration menu and click on the Broker module of your poller.
+Go to the Configuration > Pollers > Broker configuration menu and click the Broker module of your poller.

-On the Output tab panel modify the Output 1 - IPv4 form:
+On the Output tab panel, modify the Output 1 - IPv4 form:

 1. Remove the entry for Host to connect to.